Deadly Maui Fire Caused by Rekindling of Earlier Extinguished Blaze, Investigation Finds

 The deadly disaster on the island occurred when a fire sparked by reenergized broken power lines off Lahainaluna Road that was believed to have been extinguished in the morning by responding firefighters was rekindled in the afternoon, the Origin and Cause report found.

-“Despite the extraordinary diligence of personnel and the significant number of resources at the scene, undetected smoldering material from the morning phase of the fire initiated the afternoon phase of the fire in a gully adjacent to the existing fire area at 1452 hours,” it said.
+“Despite the extraordinary diligence of personnel and the significant number of resources at the scene, undetected smoldering material from the morning phase of the fire initiated the afternoon phase of the fire in a gully adjacent to the existing fire area at 1452 hours,” it states.

 Driven by those strong and erratic winds, the bushfire quickly morphed into what became the fifth deadliest in U.S. history and the worst natural disaster in Hawaii’s history, killing at least 102 people in the historic town of Lahaina and destroying thousands of buildings.